Top 30 Slang For Greed – Meaning & Usage

 • A friend might warn another, saying, “Don’t fall for her charms, she’s a notorious gold-digger.”

-See also Top 0 Slang For Multiply – Meaning & Usage
+See also Top 36 Slang For Of Vital Importance – Meaning & Usage